hu-dwim/.github/profile/README.md

 The git repos are at https://github.com/hu-dwim/.

 [dwim.hu](http://dwim.hu/) used to run an instance of [hu.dwim.home](https://github.com/hu-dwim/hu.dwim.home).
-It was kinda like an example project that demonstrated our codebase by documenting itself in the form of a webapp that is written in our codebase.
+It was kinda like an example project that demonstrated our codebase by documenting itself in the form of a webapp that is written using our codebase.
 Currently it's succumbed to bitrot, but it could be brought back alive with a little work.
 Today dwim.hu is only serving the darcs repos, most of them already obsoleted by the git conversion.

 Our darcs repos are also mirrored at [hub.darcs.net](https://hub.darcs.net/hu.dwim).